-Okefenokee Photography by William Wise.
+![]() Okefenokee Photography by William Wise.
 A nature photo journal exploration of Georgia's Okefenokee Swamp, the Land of Trembling Earth, one of the largest blackwater swamps in North America.
 The alligators, birds, snakes and wildlife of Okefenokee National Wildlife Refuge. -- "What a wildly wonderful world, God!
 You made it all, with Wisdom at Your side, made earth overflow with your wonderful creations."
-Psalms 104 The Message An excerpt from the journal of Howell C. Jackson describing the beautiful Suwannee River and its reptile inhabitants as he surveyed the Okefenokee Swamp in 1890…
+Psalms 104 The Message American Alligator photographs taken from my canoe while paddling up the Suwannee River Middle Fork from Billy's Lake to just north of Minnie's Lake, and back.

 0 Comments